easegress-io/easegress/doc/cookbook/resilience.md

 For the full YAML, see [here](#retry-1), and please refer [Retry Policy](../reference/controllers.md#retry-policy] for more information.

-### Time Limit
+### TimeLimiter

-Time limit limits the time of requests, a request is canceled if it cannot get a response in configured duration.
+TimeLimiter limits the time of requests, a request is canceled if it cannot get a response in configured duration.
 As this resilience type only requires config a timeout duration, it is implemented directly on filters like `Proxy`.